xpepermint/mongodb-cron/README.md

   intervalFieldPath: 'cron.interval',
   // (default=removeExpired) The `removeExpired` field path.
   removeExpiredFieldPath: 'cron.removeExpired',

   // A method which is triggered when the cron is started.
   onStart: async (cron) => {},
+  // A method which is triggered when the cron is stopped.
+  onStop: async (cron) => {},
   // A method which is triggered when a document should be processed.
   onDocument: async (doc, cron) => {},
-  // A method which is triggered when the cron is stopped.
-  onStop: async (cron) => {},
   // A method which is triggered after the cron job has finished processing all
   // waiting documents.
   onIdle: async (cron) => {},
   // A method which is triggered in case of an error.
   onError: async (err, cron) => {},
+  // (default=0) A variable which tells how fast the next job can be processed.
+  nextDelay: 1000,
   // (default=0) A variable which tells how many milliseconds the worker should
+  // wait before processing the same job again in case the job is a recurring job.
+  reprocessDelay: 1000,
+  // (default=0) A variable which tells how many milliseconds the worker should
   // wait before checking for new jobs after all jobs has been processed.
-  idleDelay: 30000,
+  idleDelay: 1000
-  // (default=0) A variable which tells how many milliseconds the worker should
-  // wait before processing the same job again in case the job is a recurring job.
-  nextDelay: 60000,

 });
 ```